telosnetwork/telos-docs/docs/quickstart/wallets/wallets.md

 More specific actions and permissions can be set-up, like multi-signature permissions attached to specific actions (as defined by the smart contract).

-For a guided tutorial on how to create a Telos account, click [here](../../zero/about/accounts.md) or visit our site for more information [here](https://www.telos.net/).
+For a guided tutorial on how to create a Telos account click [here](../../zero/about/accounts.md#creating-an-account) or visit our site for more information [here](https://www.telos.net/).

 For more information on how to change a Telos account's active and owner keys on Anchor, click [here](https://help.telos.net/en\_US/security/how-to-change-telos-keys-using-anchor).